 They tried plugging the hole with bales of hay and detonating dynamite on floating barges.
 Nothing worked.
 It turned out the engineer that designed the project had not done much work on the soil at the site.
 It is extremely porous and modern day engineers liken it to a sponge.
 There are also lava tubes underneath the surface.
 Continue reading →

 In the shadow of Black Butte, water flows out of a hole in the ground and turns into a fast-moving river known as the Metolius River.
 You can take a short walk to the headwaters, located about 14 miles northwest of Sisters, Oregon.
 Pine forests enclose the two clusters of springs where this 315-square mile drainage basin begins.

 Since the water level is relatively constant, it has a couple interesting characteristics.
 The flow rate at the headwaters is 6,700 cu ft/min and it reaches 81,000 cu ft/min by the time it reaches Lake Billy Chinook, 28.6 miles away.
 The water temperature is consistently at about 48° F. Brrr!

-On a warm night at the Sunriver Nature Center last summer, visitors packed the room and stood outside the door for a chance to listen to the guest speaker.
+On a warm night at the Sunriver Nature Center last summer, visitors packed the room and stood outside the door for a chance to listen to tales from an Oregon wanderer.
 Who were they waiting so eagerly for?
 Fifth-generation Oregonian and author, William L. Sullivan.
 There are many people that write about the wonders of Oregon, but few are as prolific.
 His 18 books cover a variety of topics but he is best known for his travel guides that cover different regions of the state.